France’s virus pass now required in restaurants, trains

 Paper or digital documents are accepted.

+Meanwhile, the Paris Saint-Germain soccer club will be allowed a capacity crowd for its first home game of the season against Strasbourg in the French league on Saturday.
+PSG said the Paris prefecture has approved 49,700 fans at Parc des Princes stadium, with spectators expected to show their virus passes.

 Polls show that most French support the health pass.
-But the measure has prompted strong opposition from some people who say their freedoms will be compromised, notably by limiting movements and daily activities outside the home.
+But the measure has prompted strong opposition from some people who say it compromises their freedoms by limiting movements and daily activities outside the home.

 On Saturday, thousands of demonstrators marched in Paris and other French cities for a fourth consecutive week of protests against the measure.

-The pass was already in place last month for cultural and recreational venues including cinemas, concert halls, sports arenas and theme parks.
+The virus pass has already been in place for last month for cultural and recreational venues including cinemas, concert halls, sports arenas and theme parks.

-The law also requires health care workers to be vaccinated against the virus by Sept.
+The law also requires French health care workers to be vaccinated against the virus by Sept.
 15.

 Follow all AP stories on the global pandemic at https://apnews.com/hub/coronavirus-pandemic